 Lots of patients have heard of knee ligament injuries, particularly as they relate to sports.
 The anterior cruciate ligament (ACL) is a common football or soccer injury caused by rapidly changing directions or incorrect jumping posture that tears the ligament.
 The injury not only tears the ACL, but damage to the meniscus and cartilage usually accompanies the injury.

 Other ligaments like the posterior cruciate ligament (PCL) can also be damaged.
-PCL injuries typically occur when there is a high impact to the front of the knee while the knee is bent.
+PCL injuries typically occur when there is a high impact on the front of the knee while the knee is bent.
 Again, sports injuries and auto accidents are the biggest culprits.
 Collateral ligament injuries can also occur when forces push the knee sideways.
-Injuries like to the medial collateral ligament (MCL) can occur with contact to the inside of the knee which pushes the knee outwards sideways.
+Injuries to the medial collateral ligament (MCL) can occur with contact to the inside of the knee which pushes the knee outwards sideways.

 The meniscus is the lining between the ends of the two long bones (femur and tibia) that connect at the knee joint.
-Again, these tears usually happen during sports when the athlete is tackling, twisting or pivoting.
+Again, these tears usually happen during sports when the athlete is tackling, twisting, or pivoting.
 However, these tears can also result from aging and arthritis where the meniscus has become weakened.
 Even simple motions, such as twisting the knee when rising from a chair, can cause the injury.
-Tendon tears like tears in the tendons that connect the thigh quadriceps muscle or the patellar tendons in the knee can result from falls or other direct forces to the knee.
+Tendon tears like tears in the tendons that connect the thigh quadriceps muscle or the patellar tendons in the knee can result from falls or other direct forces on the knee.